Writing a great post is not an easy job in itself.

 There are various degrees to the languages supported, so check out this page to know how well your language is supported.

-You can use the online tool, or install extensions for Google Chrome and Firefox, so you can get started for free.
-You could use the premium version on Microsoft Word and Google Docs.
+You can use the online tool or install extensions for Google Chrome and Firefox, so you can get started for free.
+You could use the premium version of Microsoft Word and Google Docs.

 There is a limit to the free plan.
 You can only edit up to 20K characters, which is plenty for most people.
 The premium version helps you edit up to 40K characters.

 This tool is not the best when compared with sophisticated tools like Grammarly.
 It is a simpler option, but it just might be exactly what you need.

 It can be perfect if you write in other languages other than English.
 But if you only write in English, then other tools may be better.